fpryor33/ConleyDynamics.jl/docs/src/man/conley.md

-of connection matrix was introduced in [franzosa:89a](@cite), see also [harker:etal:21a](@cite), as well as the paper [mrozek:wanner:p21a](@cite) which treats connection matrices specifically in the setting of multivector fields.
+of connection matrix was introduced in [franzosa:89a](@cite), see also [harker:etal:21a](@cite), as well as the paper [mrozek:wanner:p21a](@cite) which treats connection matrices specifically in the setting of multivector fields and provides a precise definition of connection matrix equivalence, even across varying posets.

 Since the precise definition of a connection matrix is beyond the scope of this manual, we only state what it is